Life Insurance for Parents in Ireland (2025 Guide)

 What’s the difference between life insurance and mortgage protection as a parent?

-Should new parents buy serious illness cover?
+Should new parents buy serious illness cover or income protection?

 How does income protection differ from serious illness cover?